North Carolina Man Crashes Into Restaurant, Killing Daughter And Daughter-In-Law

-Sixty-two-year-old Roger Self intentionally crashed his white Jeep into a North Carolina restaurant during Sunday lunch, killing his daughter and daughter-in-law and injuring several others.
-He was immediately taken into custody by police at the Surf and Turf Lodge restaurant that’s located in Bessemer City, about thirty miles from Charlotte.
+Sixty-two-year-old Roger Self intentionally crashed his white Jeep into a North Carolina restaurant during Sunday lunch, killing his daughter and daughter-in-law, and injuring several others.
+He was immediately taken into custody by police at the Surf and Turf Lodge restaurant that’s located in Bessemer City, about 30 miles from Charlotte.

 Self’s daughter was 26-year-old Katelyn Tyler Self.
 She served as a deputy for the Gaston County Sheriff’s Office.
 His daughter-in-law was Amanda Self, who worked as a nurse and was married to Roger Self’s son, Gaston County Police Officer Josh Self.

 WLTX-19 reports that jail records indicate Roger Self has been charged with two counts of first-degree murder.
-Among those injured were his wife Diane and the 13-year-old daughter of Josh and Amanda.
+Among those injured were his wife, Diane, and the 13-year-old daughter of Josh and Amanda.
 A motive is not known at this time.

 Charlotte-Mecklenburg police spokesperson Rob Tufano said that he did not have an official count of those injured in the incident and indicated that some had been taken by helicopter to the Carolinas Medical Center.

 Sheriff Alan Cloninger told reporters that Amanda Self worked as a corporal in the jail for four years.
 She was off duty when the crash occurred.
 An emotional Cloninger expressed his sympathy and pain to reporters.

 “Tragic, tragic loss of life.
 I’m asking people just to keep the family in your prayers, and the sheriff’s office, because we’re suffering right now.”